zoeurl/zoedowney.github.io/_posts/2023-11-18-the-batman.md

 title: "The Batman"
 director: "Matt Reeves"
 year: 2022
+image: /assets/images/the-batman.png
+image-credit: <a href="https://www.latimes.com/entertainment-arts/movies/story/2022-03-04/batman-villains-ranked-catwoman-riddler-penguin">Warner Bros. &amp; DC Comics</a>
+image-alt-text: "Zoë Kravitz as Selina Kyle and Robert Pattinson as Batman stare into each other's eyes.
+Batman holds Batgirl by the top of her arm"
 ---

 ‘Hidden in the chaos is the element’ is a signature line from the opening gambit of Matt Reeves’ _The Batman_ (2022).
 It lays down the tone of the murky, crime-solving caper to follow.